Azure/iotc-device-bridge/README.md

 ```
 Here is the [sample custom template in Github](https://github.com/Azure/azure-quickstart-templates/blob/abaf3c3eaa81cc5cba5ccc253b89a99569a42ac3/101-function-app-create-dynamic/azuredeploy.json#L49) where this snippet came from.

-## Example 1: connecting a Particle device through the cloud gateway
+## Example 1: Connecting Particle devices through the device bridge
-To connect a Particle device through this gateway to Azure IoT Central, go to the Particle console, and create a new webhook integration.
+To connect a Particle device through the device bridge to IoT Central, go to the Particle console and create a new webhook integration.
 Set the `Request Format` to `JSON` and, under `Advanced Settings`, use the following custom body format:

 ```
 {